monarch-initiative/mondo/docs/editors-guide/imports.md

      `git status` - only the updated files should be added and ready to be committed.
 There will be some untracked files as well, which should not be added or committed.
      `git commit`
      `git push`
-6. Once the new imports are generated, it could contain newly deprecatecd classes from the source ontology and this could affect the Mondo ontology by creating danglers/obsolete references.
+6. Once the new imports are generated, it could contain newly deprecated classes from the source ontology and this could affect the Mondo ontology by creating danglers/obsolete references.
 To fix this, follow the instructions in [Repair axioms pointing to deprecated classes](https://mondo.readthedocs.io/en/latest/developer-guide/repair-obsoleted-classes/).

 ## Increase memory in Docker (Mac specific instructions)